maciejczyzewski/libchaos/HAVAL/README.md

 ## Cryptanalysis

 Research has uncovered weaknesses which make further use of HAVAL (at least the variant with 128 bits and 3 passes with 2^6 operations) questionable.
-On 17 August 2004, collisions for HAVAL (128 bits, 3 passes) were announced by Xiaoyun Wang, Dengguo Feng, Xuejia Lai, and Hongbo Yu
+On 17 August 2004, collisions for HAVAL (128 bits, 3 passes) were announced by Xiaoyun Wang, Dengguo Feng, Xuejia Lai, and Hongbo Yu.

 ## Implementations